-Ofqual routinely analyse how attainment gaps for students with protected characteristics and different socio-economic status vary over time.
-This interactive report presents the results of the analysis for the period 2018 to 2023 for GCSEs, A levels (referred to here as General Qualifications, GQ) and a subset of Vocational and Technical Qualifications (VTQs).
+Ofqual routinely analyses how attainment gaps for students with different characteristics (some of which are protected) and different socio-economic status vary over time.
+This interactive report presents the results of the analysis for the period 2018 to 2024 for GCSEs, A levels (referred to here as General Qualifications, GQ) and a subset of Vocational and Technical Qualifications (VTQs).

 Executive summary

-Ofqual routinely analyses how attainment gaps for students with different protected characteristics and socio-economic status vary over time, for GCSEs and A levels (referred to here as general qualifications (GQ)) and a subset of vocational and technical qualifications (VTQ) (see: GQ 2020, VTQ 2020; GQ 2021; VTQ 2021, GQ & VTQ 2022).
-This year, results are published in an interactive format on Ofqual Analytics.
-This statistical analysis allows users to explore how differences in results between groups of students with different protected characteristics and socioeconomic status have changed in 2023 in relation to previous years.
+Ofqual routinely analyses how attainment gaps for students with different characteristics (some of which are protected) and socio-economic status vary over time, for GCSEs and A levels (referred to here as general qualifications (GQ)) and a subset of vocational and technical qualifications (VTQ).
+Since 2023, results have been published in an interactive format on Ofqual Analytics.
+This interactive tool allows users to explore how differences in results between groups of students with different characteristics and socioeconomic status have changed in relation to previous years.

-The methodology used in this analysis allows us to identify and quantify the changes that have occurred.
-It is difficult, however, to identify the causes of any of these changes.
-There are likely to be many possible causal factors, including existing societal differences and the impact of the pandemic on teaching and learning.
+The methodology used in this analysis allows us to identify and quantify any changes that have occurred.
+It is difficult, however, to identify the causes of any changes that are identified.
+There are likely to be many possible causal factors, including existing societal differences and the residual impact of the COVID-19 pandemic on teaching and learning.
 Analysis from 2018 and 2019 shows that differences in results existed in pre-pandemic times and can vary from year to year.
 Many of the findings reported here are likely to reflect normal fluctuations in outcomes from one year to the next.

 As in previous analyses, in addition to presenting the descriptive analysis of the raw differences in results between groups of students, Ofqual used a multivariate analytical approach.
-This allows us to explore the impact on overall results of each feature separately while controlling for other features.
-This is important because we know that there are relationships between different features (for example, ethnicity and first language).
+This allows us to explore the impact on overall results of each variable separately while controlling for other variables.
+This is important because we know that there are relationships between different features (for example, ethnicity and first language ).

 We used regression modelling to estimate differences in results for groups of students after controlling for other variables.
 The variables analysed were:

-Analysis of results for 2018 to 2023 are shown in the interactive charts and accompanying data tables.
-Given the exceptional circumstances under which grades were awarded in 2020 and 2021, any adaptations for qualifications and the package of support in place for GCSE and A levels in 2022, any comparison with these years should be treated carefully.
+Analysis of results for 2018 to 2024 are shown in the interactive charts and accompanying data tables.
+Given the exceptional circumstances under which grades were awarded in 2020 and 2021, and adaptations for qualifications and the package of support in place for GCSE and A levels in 2022, any comparison with these years should be treated carefully.

 General qualifications